allyrr/terraform-google-gitlab-runner/README.md

 <img src=".gitlab-manager-diagram.png">

-Pre-configured runners will have the abilities to:
+## Features
+- Use preemptible or regular on-demand VMs
+- There is ability to configure from **1** to **N** amounts of runners inside `gitlab_register_runner` variable each with its own attributes
-- work with a private GCR registry.
-You may use such code in your `.gitlab-ci.yml`:
+- Supports docker images for CI/CD jobs stored in private GCR rregistry.
+Such code in `.gitlab-ci.yml` is available:
 ```
 test:
   stage: mystage
   image: us.gcr.io/<project_id>/<path_to_gcr>/<image_name>:<number>
   script:
+  ...
 ```
-- read/write job's caches to pre-configured GCS bucket
-- you can create any number of runners each with its own attributes (sample below)
+- Forked version of [docker+machine](https://docs.gitlab.com/runner/executors/docker_machine.html#forked-version-of-docker-machine) executor
+- [Distributed runners caching](https://docs.gitlab.com/runner/configuration/autoscale.html#distributed-runners-caching) is enabled from the box

 ## Requirements
 Runners can be configured as shared|group|specific.
 Based on the above the appropriate registration token should be taken.
 For more info please refer [here](https://docs.gitlab.com/ee/ci/runners/README.html)